Skip to Content

 Typically, this group recruits new members at the beginning of the semester.
 If that time has passed, you can still ask and express interest.

-A CAPS program focused on the mental health needs of Black, Indigenous, and Students of Color through individual therapy, group therapy, and outreach programs.
+A CAPS program centering the mental health needs of Black, Indigenous, and Students of Color through individual therapy, group therapy, and outreach programs.

 Therapist network for queer and trans Black, Indigenous and People of Color (QTBIPOC).